 My research style is that of reduction; key ideas in software design have simple origins, and by giving elementary mathematical interpretations to them, a modern view of software design will emerge.
-This viewpoint has been strongly influenced by my long-term interest in physics and the history of physics.
+This viewpoint has been strongly influenced by my background in relational database systems and relational query processing, and a long-term interest in physics and the history of physics.

 Don Batory holds the David Bruton